 The Township is a municipal corporation governed by an elected board.
 As required by GAAP, these financial statements present the Township (the primary government).
 Based on the criteria of GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, the Township does not have any component units.
-The Open Space Foundation, while potential component units, are not significant to the Township, and, therefore, have been excluded from its reporting entity.
+The Open Space Foundation, while a potential component unit, is not significant to the Township, and, therefore, has been excluded from its reporting entity.